Qqamber/phys-code/README.md

 ## Model Check

 A code aims to check the numerical results of the algorithms above for small spin systems, which has an itensor alike interface to handle the Hamiltonian terms.
+Partial trace for the system(or environment) is supported.